 The most important characteristics of the sewage effluent will be its quantity, thermal quality and physical properties.
 These characteristics will of course, be site specific and vary somewhat on a daily, weekly and seasonal basis.
 It is possible to make several general comments about the nature of each characteristic.
 The quantity of wastewater from a community is generally expressed by sanitary engineers in terms of gallons per day.
-On an hourly basis the flow can vary substantially over weekend and holiday periods in areas where there are a large number of industrial discharges.
+On an hourly basis the flow can vary substantially from the average daily flow.
+It is usually characterized by two distinct flow peaks as shown in Figure 1-5.
+Flows can also drop substantially over weekend and holiday periods in areas where there are a large number of industrial discharges.